 IN THE CITY

 One of the best suggestions we can give you is to save your hunger for when you’re in the city centre.
-Parma has so much good food to offer, and it would be a pity to waste your appetite on something you can get anywhere in the world.
-For example, if before or after the game you decide to grab a bite in the city centre, there’s plenty of choice including traditional local food.
+While we gave you some tips near the stadium, they’re not the best places to have a dinner in Parma.
+If before or after the game you decide to grab a bite in the city centre, there’s plenty of choice including traditional local food.
 Here’s a shortlist of restaurants that we’d like to suggest you, all relatively close:

 Culatello and gnocco fritto, two of the local delicacies.